-The Authority is impacted by activity at the Town of Farmville.
-The Town's operations are heavily dependent on the ability to raise taxes, assess fees, and access the capital markets.
+The Authority's operations are heavily dependent on the ability to raise taxes, assess fees, and access the capital markets.
 The outbreak will have a continued material adverse impact on economic and market conditions, triggering a period of global economic slowdown.
-This situation has depressed the tax bases and other areas in which the Town received revenue during fiscal year 2020.
-As such, the Town's, and thus the Authority's, financial condition and liquidity may be negatively impacted for the fiscal year 2021.
+This situation has depressed the tax bases and other areas in which the Authority received revenue during fiscal year 2021.
+As such, the Authority's financial condition and liquidity may be negatively impacted for the fiscal year 2022.